Otho: Reign, decline and fall

-Overthrow of Emperor Galba
+Overthrow of Galba

-On 1 January 69, the day Galba took the office of consul alongside Titus Vinius, the fourth and twenty-second legions of Upper Germany refused to swear loyalty to the emperor.
+On 1 January 69, the day Galba took the office of consul alongside Titus Vinius, the fourth and first Germanica legions of Germania Superior refused to swear loyalty to the emperor.
 They toppled the statues of Galba and demanded that a new emperor be chosen.
-On the following day, the soldiers of Lower Germany also refused to swear their loyalty and proclaimed the governor of the province, Aulus Vitellius, as emperor.
-Galba tried to ensure his authority as emperor was recognized by adopting the nobleman Lucius Calpurnius Piso Licinianus as his successor, an action that gained resentment from Otho.
-Galba was killed by the Praetorians on 15 January, followed shortly by Vinius and Piso.
+On the following day, the soldiers of Germania inferior also refused to swear their loyalty and proclaimed the governor of the province, Aulus Vitellius, as emperor.
+Galba tried to ensure his authority as emperor was recognized by adopting the nobleman Piso Licinianus as his successor, an action that gained resentment from Otho.
+Galba was killed by the praetorians on 15 January, followed shortly by Vinius and Piso.
 Their heads were placed on poles and Otho was proclaimed emperor.

-He accepted, or appeared to accept, the cognomen of Nero conferred upon him by the shouts of the populace, whom his comparative youth and the effeminacy of his appearance reminded of their lost favourite.
-Nero's statues were again set up, his freedmen and household officers reinstalled (including the young castrated boy Sporus whom Nero had taken in marriage and Otho also would live intimately with), and the intended completion of the Golden House announced.
+Nero's statues were again set up, his freedmen and household officers reinstalled, including the young castrated boy Sporus whom Nero had taken in marriage and Otho also would live intimately with.
+The populace acclaimed him as "Nero Otho", although Otho did not appear to like the title.

 At the same time, the fears of the more sober and respectable citizens were relieved by Otho's liberal professions of his intention to govern equitably, and by his judicious clemency towards Aulus Marius Celsus, a consul-designate and devoted adherent of Galba.
-Otho soon realized that it was much easier to overthrow an emperor than rule as one: according to Suetonius Otho once remarked that "playing the Long Pipes is hardly my trade" (i.e., undertaking something beyond one's ability to do so).
+He assumed the consulate of the year alongside his brother Lucius Salvius Otho Titianus, but only until the 1st of March.